View Winthrop Walker's Obituary on SJ-R.com and share memories

 The Walker family will host a celebration of life in late Spring of 2020.

+In lieu of flowers, the family asks that memorial donations be made the the Land of Lincoln Honor Flight, 57 Country Place, Springfield, IL 62703 or the .

-Services are being carried out by Elinger-Kunz and Park Funeral Home and Cremation Service.
+Services are being carried out by Ellinger-Kunz and Park Funeral Home and Cremation Service.
 Please visit our online obituary at www.parkfuneralhomesinc.com

 Published in Print in The State Journal-Register from Nov.
 27 to Nov.
 28, 2019